Nithingowda16/Secure-Certificate-Validation/README.md

 # Secure Access Control & Validation of Certificate using Blockchain and Python

-Secure Access Control & Validation of Certificate using Blockchain and Python Overview
+Overview
 This project implements a secure access control and certificate validation system using Blockchain and Python.
 The system ensures tamper-proof certificate issuance, validation, and verification while providing secure access to authorized users.